jamichy/BP_turista_RL/README.md

 # BP_turista_RL
 ## Introduction
-This repository contains code for a bachelor thesis on blaba.
-For this bachelor thesis a sample problem is designed.
-It is accompanied by The code is divided into folders, where each folder contains separately functional code to illustrate different RL algorithms for example Monte Carlo, Q-learning, Double Q-learning, Sarsa, DQN.
+This repository contains the code for a bachelor thesis on Automatic stock trading based on fundamental factors and reinforcement learning.
+For this bachelor thesis a demonstration problem is designed.
+It is accompanied by the code, which is divided into folders.
+Each contains separately functional code to illustrate different RL algorithms for example Monte Carlo, Q-learning, Double Q-learning, Sarsa, DQN.

+## Demonstration task

 ## Algorithms
+Lets describe used methods...
+### Monte Carlo

+#### Usage

+### Sarsa

 ### Q-learning

+### Double Q-learning

+### DQN
 ...
 ```python
 import foobar